dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 ```
 </VersionBlock>

-1. Click **Save** and **Compile** the code.
+1. Click **Save** and then **Compile** the code.
 2. Commit and merge the code changes that contain the metric definitions.
 3. If you'd like to further design and define your own metrics, review the following documentation:

     - [dbt metrics](/docs/build/metrics) will povide you in-depth detail on attributes, properties, filters, and how to define and query metrics.

-    - Visit the [How to design and structure dbt metrics: Recommendations for getting started](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics) blog to understand best practices for designing and structuring metrics in your dbt project.
+    - Review [How to design and structure dbt metrics: Recommendations for getting started](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics) blog to understand best practices for designing and structuring metrics in your dbt project.

 ## Develop and query metrics

-You can dynamically develop and query metrics directly in dbt and verify their accuracy *before* running a job in the deployment environment by using the `metrics.calculate` and `metrics.develop` macros.
+You can dynamically develop and query metrics directly in dbt and verify their accuracy _before_ running a job in the deployment environment by using the `metrics.calculate` and `metrics.develop` macros.

 To understand when and how to use the macros above, review [dbt metrics](/docs/build/metrics) and make sure you install the [dbt_metrics package](https://github.com/dbt-labs/dbt_metrics) first before using the above macros.

 :::info 📌

-**Note:** you will need access to dbt Cloud and the dbt Semantic Layer from your integrated partner tool of choice.
+**Note:** You will need access to dbt Cloud and the dbt Semantic Layer from your integrated partner tool of choice.

 :::